Hypertension

 Home Devices

 The Canadian advocacy entity Hypertension Canada allows manufacturers to use its Gold and Silver marks on product packages based on its review of how the manufacturers have met certain standards1“Those with a Gold rating meet the highest and most current international standards, and those with the Silver ratings meet the highest international standards available prior to their most recent updates.
 (Both Gold and Silver levels are accepted as accurate)”.
-The rating is necessary to make the devices marketable.
+The rating makes the devices more marketable.
 The rating process is not transparent.
 It does not appear that Hypertension Canada tests devices to verify accuracy.
-It appears that it has a standard of requiring a manufacturer to say that its process meet standards.
+It appears that Hypertension Canada requires manufacturers seeking approval to say that they have processes that meet standards.

 The basic home device would has: